 A commercial management company operates the School pursuant to a long-term contract with the Corporation.
 The management company is responsible for payment of virtually all operating expenses.
-Actual expenses paid by the management company may differ significantly from amounts paid and expensed by the Corporation.
-For this reason, functional detail of the Corporation's expenditures has not been presented in the financial statements.
+Functional details of the Corporation's expenditures have not been presented in the financial statements as they are reported in the School's financial statements.